andrewwbutler/resume/README.md

 All of bamos' original work is distributed under the MIT license found in `LICENSE-bamos.mit`.

-My modifications are distributed under the MIT license found in `LICENSE-emichael.mit`.
+All of Ellis' modifications are distributed under the MIT license found in `LICENSE-emichael.mit`.